TavernAI/TavernAI/README.md

 curl -fsSL https://tavernai.net/install.sh | bash
 ```

-Links are placeholders for the first public setup and can be adjusted before release.

 ## What TavernAI 2 Does

 - Portable app: download, extract, run.
 100 mb size.